 - Florida – Florida enacted RON effective January 1, with the execution of wills and estate planning documents using RON effective July 1;

-- Georgia – On March 31, the Governor of Georgia issued an Executive Order allowing the use of real-time audio-visual communication technology to meet the requirement for physical presence before a notary public with respect to real estate documents, and on April 9 issued another Executive Order generally allowing remote notarization and attestation of documents during the COVID-19 emergency by notaries practicing under the supervision of a Georgia attorney, and the State Bar of Georgia issued general best practices under such order [updated January 4]; and on March 27, the Georgia Supreme Court issued an Order temporarily suspending the attorney Rules of Professional Conduct requirements for in person attendance at real estate closings, and enabling Georgia attorneys to participate in real estate closings using audio-video conferencing;
+- Georgia – On March 31, the Governor of Georgia issued an Executive Order allowing the use of real-time audio-visual communication technology to meet the requirement for physical presence before a notary public with respect to real estate documents, and on April 9 issued another Executive Order generally allowing remote notarization and attestation of documents during the COVID-19 emergency (currently expiring on June 29, 2021) by notaries practicing under the supervision of a Georgia attorney, and the State Bar of Georgia issued general best practices under such order [updated January 4]; and on March 27, the Georgia Supreme Court issued an Order temporarily suspending the attorney Rules of Professional Conduct requirements for in person attendance at real estate closings, and enabling Georgia attorneys to participate in real estate closings using audio-video conferencing;

 - Idaho – Idaho enacted RON effective January 1;